DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 1. **Classification**

-The *Classification* task aim to predict group membership for the MTS instances belonging to a set of data.
-Supposing we have already split the initial dataset into `train` and `test set`, in order to predict/assign the labels for the test test, the i-th MTS of the test set is compared against all the MTS belonging to the train set and, the predicted label assigned for it will be the one for which the comparison against all the MTS in the train set is minimum.
+The *Classification* task aims to predict group membership for MTS instances belonging to set of data.
+Supposing we have already split the initial data set into `train` and `test set`, in order to predict/assign the labels for the test test, the i-th MTS of the test set is compared against all the MTS belonging to the train set and, the predicted label for it will be the one for which the comparison against all the MTS in the train set is minimum.
 As mentioned above, we can provide three different type of similarity measure for comparing two MTS.

 2. **Similarity subseq-search**

-The *Similarity subseq-search* aim to find the best match for a time series (known as the query) onto another time series (known as instance).
+The *Similarity subseq-search* aims to find the best match for a time series (known as the query) onto another time series (known as instance).
 It's achieved by punctually shifting the *instance* time series on the *query* one and comparing it by using a similarity distance such as DTW (See figure below).

 ![alt text](img/sub-seq.PNG)